 We recognize that insurance is constantly changing and is designed to be confusing.
 Dental insurance is not designed to pay for all dental care nor is it designed for optimal health.
-It is in the patient’s best interest to know and understand that their contracts have time limits, various exclusions, annual maximums, and/or various degrees of co-payment.
-It is now unrealistic to expect anyone to understand and keep up with all of the changes and nuances in the insurance industry.
+It is in your best interest to know and understand that insurance contracts have time limits, various exclusions, annual maximums, and/or various degrees of co-payment.
+Frustratingly, it is now unrealistic to expect anyone to understand and keep up with all of the changes and nuances in the insurance industry.

 All levels of payment by insurance companies are governed by premiums paid.
 They have nothing to do with the actual treatment rendered.
 Our fees are based upon a combination of our costs, our time, and our constant dedication to supplying our patients with the highest quality of dental care.
 The treatment recommended by our office is not based on what your insurance company will pay; our treatment should not be governed by your insurance contract.
 In many cases, treatment that is recommended by our providers for your health, specifically for you, may not covered by insurance.
 Again, insurance doesn't care for your health.

-Although we are an out-of-network provider, we accept any insurance that accepts us and gives you the freedom to see who you want!
-As a service to our patients we electronically bill (or in some instances paper bill) your insurance claims.
+Although we are an out-of-network provider and have no relationships with insurance companies, we accept any insurance that accepts us and gives you the freedom to see who you want!
+As a service to our patients we electronically bill (or in some instances paper bill) your insurance claims to request for reimbursement.
 We take pride in being your healthcare advocate and will work to get the best use out of your insurance benefit.
 Any required follow-up is initiated by our team directly to the insurance company.
 Since we are not the paying customer of the insurance, we might need to coach you on how to contact the insurance directly to receive the benefit you deserve.

-Health Spending Accounts (HSAs) and Flexible Spending Accounts (FSAs) – We find these very helpful for our patients with or without dental insurance.
-These are provided by some employers and give a lot more freedom of use for your health care needs.
+We recommend taking advantage of Health Spending Accounts (HSAs) and Flexible Spending Accounts (FSAs).
+We find HSA's and FSA's to be helpful for our patients with or without dental insurance.
+Both options are provided by some employers and also can be setup individually as well.
+We find that you get a lot more freedom of use for your health care needs.